D1scak3/k8s-playground/docs/vm.md

 The VMs are created through Gnome Boxes.
 By default the VMs should be in the `virbr0` network interface, which in turn should be in `bridge` mode by default.

-## DNS masqing and Packet forwarding
+## DNS masqing and Packet forwarding for SSH

 It might happen however, that the `virbr0` interface has dns masquing and packet forwarding disabled by default.
 To check this run the following command: